Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 ```

 ### Implementation of the confirmation page
-from the confirmationpage.js, remove the following code
+from the confirmationpage.js, remove the following code:

  ```
 import Cookies from 'js-cookie'

 ```

-and replace with the following
+and replace with the following:
 ```
 import { Auth } from 'aws-amplify';
 ```

-and remove the following code
+and remove the following code:
 ```
   const resend_code = async (event) => {
     console.log('resend_code')
     // [TODO] Authenication
   }
 ```
-and replace with the following
+and replace with the following:
 ```
 const resend_code = async (event) => {